Skip to main content

 CARE has developed an insight-driven research approach that simultaneously addresses the therapeutic needs of patients with COVID-19 now, while also considering the needs of future patients, by initiating research to discover and develop new treatments to protect against SARS-CoV-2, its variants of concern and other coronavirus threats.

-The immediate efforts of CARE were focused on identifying existing drugs or molecules in advanced clinical development to provide fast therapeutic options to patients suffering from COVID-19 (drug repositioning).
-Multiple drugs were identified, which were also identified by others.
-Other drugs proved to be active in cell culture as well, however, none was found suitable for clinical deployment.
+The immediate efforts of CARE were focused on identifying existing drugs to provide fast therapeutic options to patients suffering from COVID-19 (drug repositioning).
+Multiple drugs were identified, although previously identified by others.
+Other drugs were identified as active in cell culture, but none was found suitable for clinical deployment.
 In parallel, large screening campaigns in novel phenotypic (infected-cell) assays and target-based (on several essential enzymes) assays were conducted, totalling >1.5 millions compounds screened.
-During the screening process, profiling assays in translation models were set up and tools were built for target deconvolution of the hits.
+During the screening process, profiling assays in translation models were set up a.
 A great deal of enzyme, assays, structures, and mode of action have been determined and published, to feed drug discovery.
-Moreover, CARE has produced a collection of clones, reagents, and protocols widely available to the scientific community dedicated to molecular/structural work on SARS-CoV2 enzymes and proteins.
+CARE has also produced a collection of clones, reagents, and protocols available to the scientific community.

-The small molecule drug discovery efforts performed within CARE have led to the identification of several antiviral compound series with innovative mechanism of action which can form the basis of preventive or therapeutic interventions against coronaviruses.
-A selection of compound series is being developed towards candidate drugs and proof-of-concept animal models has been obtained for two programs.
+The small molecule drug discovery efforts have led to the identification of several antiviral compound series with innovative mechanism of action which can form the basis of preventive or therapeutic interventions against coronaviruses.
+A selection of compound series is being developed towards candidate drugs and proof-of-concept in an infectious animal model has been obtained for three of the programs.
 CARE has indeed validated several animals models, including mouse, syrian hamster and non-human primate models.

-OMICS experiments are ongoing to evaluate the physiopathology of SARS-CoV-2 infection.
+OMICS experiments are ongoing to evaluate the physiopathology of SARS-CoV-2 infection and CARE is now validating hits identified by pharmacological or genetic approaches.
 This will complement the analyses of the samples from French and Swiss COVID-19 cohorts which highlighted neutrophil activation as a hallmark of severe disease, and characterized a “core signature” of gene expression in convalescent severe COVID-19 patients and a gene expression profile associated with thrombosis in these subjects.

 The CARE network of public-private collaborating teams enables the implementation of infrastructure fostering the discovery and development of candidates to respond to the current and potential future cornavirus pandemics.
 The delivery of novel screening capabilities on SARS-CoV-2 targets have been established generating hits suitable for further development into drugs.
-Expertise on SARS-CoV-2 targets extends beyond CARE partners to provide know-how and independent evaluation of external hits.
-The joint efforts of teams from private and public organizations allowed the application of a variety of different approaches to identify potential starting points for hit-to-lead campaigns.
-Detailed structural and functional data also document the hits and lead, greatly facilitating the hit-to-lead process.
+Expertise on SARS-CoV-2 targets extends beyond CARE to provide know-how and independent evaluation of external hits.
+The joint efforts allowed the application of a variety of different approaches to identify potential starting points for hit-to-lead campaigns.
+Detailed structural and functional data also greatly facilitate the hit-to-lead process.
 Multiple private and academic organizations are working together to integrate data on the efficacy, pharmacokinetics and safety of compounds in animal models and to identify potential immediate assets of value for the current and future outbreak.
 Apart from providing a basis for the conduct of clinical trials, the clinical trial platform will be made accessible to outside entities including academic institutions, private companies and patients with an interest in conducting and participating in COVID-19 trials.
 The collaboration between the different teams from private and public organizations can be taken as an example for joint drug development for other future health emergencies.

-It is now recognized that antiviral drugs will be needed after the SARS-CoV-2 pandemic, and to prepare for potential future coronavirus outbreaks.
-The availability of a potent, broad-spectrum anti-coronavirus drug will allow treatment of patients (such as transplant patients or individuals with other immune system deficiencies) that cannot be vaccinated, as well as rapid deployment after the detection of a spill-over event or outbreak with a new coronavirus.
+It is now recognized that antiviral drugs will be needed after the SARS-CoV-2 pandemic, also to prepare for potential future coronavirus outbreaks.
+The availability of a potent, broad-spectrum anti-coronavirus drug will allow treatment of patients (such as individuals with immune system deficiencies) that cannot be vaccinated, as well as rapid deployment after the detection of a spill-over event or outbreak with a new coronavirus.
 As such, therapeutical containment will be instrumental in halting the current SARS-CoV-2 pandemic, and preventing the social-economic burden of the next one.